Yaya Meledje: Septemvri Sofia

 In January 2016, Meledje joined Bulgarian Third League club Septemvri Sofia.

 Botev Plovdiv

 In July 2016, after a successful trial period, Meledje signed a one-year contract with Bulgarian First League side Botev Plovdiv.
 He made his debut for Botev in a match against Ludogorets Razgrad on 6 August 2016.
 On 17 November 2016, Meledje signed an extension to his contract, which would have kept him with the club until 2018.
 On 24 May 2017, he played for Botev in the Bulgarian Cup Final, helping his team to win the Bulgarian Cup for first time in 36 years.

 Meledje marked a good start of the season 2017–18, being chosen for the best eleven for the second round in First League.
-In the beginning of September Meledje was close to transfer in the Israeli Premier League, but the transfer failed after the transfer window was closed before any agreement.
+In the beginning of September Meledje was close to a transfer in the Israeli Premier League, but the transfer failed after the transfer window was closed before any agreement.